Checking digital identification (ID) for all patrons

 Scanning digital ID

-Note: Unlike hard copy ID, you must not confiscate the phone or device even if it displays a digital ID that you have concerns about.
-The Liquor Act 1992 doesn't require, or allow, a licensee to do so.
+You must not confiscate the phone or device (unlike hard copy ID) even if it displays a digital ID that you're concerned about.
+The Liquor Act 1992 doesn't allow, or require, a licensee to do that.

 - Read more about what to look for when checking hard copy ID.